 A versatile and dependable defender, Josh Ruffels has carved out a solid professional career across England's football leagues.

-Josh Ruffels' football journey is one of adaptability and steady progression.
-An Oxford United academy product, he initially broke into the first team as a midfielder, showcasing a keen eye for goal from the center of the park.
-His career took a defining turn when managers recognized his defensive diligence and crossing ability, converting him into a left-back.
-This positional shift unlocked a new chapter, leading to a successful five-year spell with Huddersfield Town where he became a fixture in their Championship campaigns.
-Known for his consistency, work rate, and a potent left foot, Ruffels later moved to League One side Oxford United, the club where it all began, before continuing his career as a seasoned professional with Shrewsbury Town, bringing experience and stability to their back line.
+Josh Ruffels, an Oxford United academy product, broke into the first team as a midfielder before managers converted him into a left-back.
+This positional shift led to a five-year spell with Huddersfield Town, where he became a fixture in their Championship campaigns.
+His consistency, work rate, and potent left foot defined his game.
+He later moved to League One side Oxford United, then to Shrewsbury Town as a seasoned professional.

 1981–1996